 “What you’re doing isn’t fair.
 Because of course, I want to see you, spend time with you.
-But the way you flitter in and out of my life, from ‘I can’t wait to see you,’ to five days stonewalling with no explanation.
-And what makes it worse is that I have some real shit going on in my life and I would absolutely love to have someone with me to hold my hand through it, but you’re not that person, not really, and in the long run you disappearing again is actually going to make this whole thing worse.”
+But the way you flitter in and out of my life, from ‘I can’t wait to see you,’ to five days stonewalling with no explanation… And what makes it worse is that I have some real shit going on right now, and I would absolutely love to have someone with me, someone to hold my hand, but you’re not that person, not really, and in the long run, you disappearing again is actually going to make this whole thing worse.”

 Is what I had planned to say when she appeared at the bar last night, but Beer tripped me up and Vodka got to the mic first.
 Now I’m standing in her kitchen waiting for her to get out of the shower.
-When Vodka and Beer left, they didn’t tell me exactly what they said the night before.
-Hangover and Coffee both think that I can give her the same speech that I was planning the night before but add in a few lines about how last night being a mistake in a moment of weakness, but Regret keeps texting about coming to visit, and I don’t want that.
+Vodka and Beer have both left, and they didn’t tell me what they said the night before.
+Hangover and Coffee both think that I can give her the same speech that I was planning the night before but add in a few lines about how last night being a mistake, a moment of weakness, but Regret keeps texting about coming to visit, and I don’t want that.

-The reality was we were a mess together, but a fun adventurous mess.
+The reality is, we are a mess together, but a fun, adventurous mess.
 On again off again, wild week-long four times in a night, romance.
 Disappear for two days calling in sick to work while sitting in a hotel room, insanity.
 I was just as bad an influence on her as she was for me really.
 But what always got me was her vanishing act.
-One day without explanation she’ll just stop messaging, stop answering the phone and that would be that, nothing, for weeks at a time.
+One day without explanation she’ll just stop.
+No messaging, no one answering the phone, and that would be that.
+Nothing, for weeks at a time.
 Then just as suddenly as she’d left she’d appear.